 Add some ambiance to your table with a candle in a pretty lantern.

-Surround it with a few mini candles and pumpkins for a cozy vibe.
+Surround the lantern with a few mini candles and pumpkins for a cozy vibe.

 And a simple glass hurricane is always an great last minute option!